 Ways to wear it: A light merino cardigan is a useful extra layer to provide protection from fresh sea breezes and the cool air of evening.

 Renowned for its softness, cashmere is combed from the fine undercoat of the Cashmere goat.
 The resulting ultra-fine fibres are spun into yarn which is stronger, lighter, softer and approximately three times more insulating than that produced from sheep’s wool.
 2-ply yarn is used to create feather-light knits, whilst heavier yarns such as 4-ply and 6-ply make the cosiest designs for wear in colder seasons.

 Ways to wear it: Look out for jumpers, stoles, and wraps which provide a layer of warmth without bulk.
-Our beautiful gauzy ponchos, in a range of tempting colours, make the perfect light and airy cover-ups.
+Our beautiful contrast wraps, in a range of tempting colours, make the perfect light and airy cover-ups.

 Wherever your travels may take you this season, the natural fibres found at The House of Bruar will help keep you calm, cool and collected when the heat is on.